 The Arctic Circle is an expeditionary residency program where artists, scientists, architects, and educators from around the world gather to explore the high-Arctic Svalbard Archipelago and Arctic Ocean.
 Aboard a specialized vessel, participants engage with pressing global issues, conducting fieldwork and research that fosters interdisciplinary collaboration and professional growth.
 The program supports the creation and exhibition of innovative work, aiming to empower individual creativity while encouraging collaboration across disciplines.

-Reading that acceptance letter brought an elation I can still feel—a spark of validation, of being chosen to witness and engage with the Arctic in a way few ever will.
+Reading that acceptance letter brought a sense of elation I can still feel—a spark of validation, of being chosen to witness and engage with the Arctic in a way few ever will.
 Yet, just as quickly, that joy was tempered by the practical weight of it all, including the steep participant fee and the logistics that would follow.
 But the idea of turning down this opportunity was unthinkable.
 Determined, I spent the next few years rallying resources, navigating grant applications, and planning every detail.
 I wanted to arrive as prepared as possible, not just in equipment but in knowledge.
 I read everything I could, diving into the history, the climate, and the delicate political landscape of the Arctic.

 As we set sail, I quickly realized how different the Arctic truly was from the one I'd envisioned.
 Expecting endless snowy plains and towering ice formations like those featured in documentaries, I was stunned by the diversity of landscapes, colours, and textures that unfolded before us.
-Snow and ice gave way to rich, unexpected scenes: vibrant, rust-coloured sands, patches of resilient green moss, and, incredibly, shorelines dotted with seaweed and shells.
+Snow and ice gave way to rich, unexpected scenes: vibrant, rust-coloured sands, patches of resilient green moss, and shorelines dotted with seaweed and shells.
 It was a reminder that the Arctic holds its own seasonal rhythms, as intricate and dynamic as any other place on Earth.

 The light was unlike anything I’d ever seen.
 The sun hovered low on the horizon, casting a delicate wash of pastels over the landscape, creating an almost perpetual dawn or dusk.
 It painted the world in soft, hazy hues, turning the rugged terrain into something almost ethereal.
 I had anticipated starkness, but the Arctic revealed itself in layers of quiet beauty, each one more surprising than the last.